 She is currently a Training and Facility Coordinator for Community Television Network of Ann Arbor, President of the Michigan Chapter Alliance for Community Media (ACM) and Chair for the Central States Region ACM.
-She is also CTE Certified with the State of Michigan to teach Radio & TV Broadcast.
+She is also CTE Certified with the State of Michigan to teach Radio & TV Broadcast from Ferris State University.
 Through Alysha’s work at CTN, and in the community, her workshop activities have been published in a scholarly journal; Art as a Way of Talking for Emergent Bilingual Youth (Section III) by Routledge in August of 2018.

 As a volunteer, she’s a Raptor Volunteer at Leslie Science & Nature Center, a non-profit in Ann Arbor Michigan, where she handles and feeds 19 non-releasable birds of prey weekly.
 In her free time she enjoys producing videos, traveling and spending time outdoors with friends and family.